Dual Enrollment Overview

 Maricopa Community Colleges and Gilbert Public Schools have designed a cooperative program that allows students to earn both high school and college credits.

-Registration and tuition payment processes will be handled in the individual courses.
+Parents/students will self register for courses and pay using the Student Information Center at the time of registration.
 Upon successful completion of these courses, students may transfer credits to other colleges or universities.
-In-state universities accept all credits.
+It is the students'responsibility to find out if in-state universities accept credits.
 Students should check the transferability of their courses to in-state universities.
 Acceptance and applicability of transfer credits by out-of-state universities vary by institution.

 Courses, which may be offered for community college credit, are noted in the description of each course in the Course Description Book and are noted as “dual credit”.
 S/U grade option will not be allowed for these courses.